Selina Kyle (Batman Returns): Legacy

 With Warner Bros. moving on development for Batman Forever in June 1993 (a film which briefly referenced Catwoman in dialogue form), a Catwoman spin-off was announced.
 Michelle Pfeiffer was to reprise her role, with the character not to appear in Forever because of her own spin-off.
 Burton became attached as director, while producer Denise Di Novi and writer Daniel Waters also returned.
 In January 1994, Burton was unsure of his plans to direct Catwoman or an adaptation of "The Fall of the House of Usher".

 On June 16, 1995, Waters turned in his Catwoman script to Warner Bros., the same day Batman Forever was released.
 Burton was still being courted to direct.
 Waters joked, "Turning it in the day Batman Forever opened may not have been my best logistical move, in that it's the celebration of the fun-for-the-whole-family Batman.
 Catwoman is definitely not a fun-for-the-whole-family script."
 In an August 1995 interview, Pfeiffer re-iterated her interest in the spin-off, but explained her priorities would be challenged as a mother and commitments to other projects.

-In January 1999, writer John August pitched his script, where Selina Kyle leaves Gotham and goes to her home town of Lake City.
+In January 1999, writer John August pitched his script, where Selina Kyle leaves Gotham and goes to her hometown of Lake City.
 The film labored in development hell for years, with Pfeiffer replaced by Ashley Judd.
 The film ended up becoming the critically panned Catwoman (2004), starring Halle Berry as Patience Phillips, with Pfeiffer's Selina Kyle represented with a photograph of her alongside other "Catwomen".

 In a 2021 interview with Screen Rant, Pfeiffer stated that she would be interested in reprising the role in The Flash, but that "no one's asked me yet".

 For her role as Catwoman in 2022's The Batman, Zoë Kravitz has stated that Pfeiffer was one of her inspirations for the character.
-She gained support from Pfeiffer, Berry and Anne Hathaway from The Dark Knight Rises as well.
+Berry and Anne Hathaway, who played Selina Kyle in The Dark Knight Rises, credited Pfieffer as an inspiration as well.